Note from Joburg.co.za

 Cheltondale Park - Near Norwood Mall, this park is popular with people in the area for dog walking.
 There is also a children’s play area.

-Have you been here?
+Have you been to any of these dog friendly parks?
 Rate and review your experience below!

 Remember that our “Top Picks” are not paid for and are compiled at the discretion of the journalist.
 We only write about what we love.